 - Climate & its classification

+- Climate classification of Koppen

 - Evaluation of the Thornthwaite's scheme

 - Climate classification scheme presented by Thornthwaite

+- 1931 classification and 1948 classification

+- Evaluation of the Thornthwaite's scheme

 Climate is one of the most important phenomena in physical geography.
 Climate classification systems work as key to understand the physical and cultural geography.
-It was first published by Russian German climatologist Wladimir Koppen in 1884, with several later modifications republished in 1918 and 1936 Whereas C.W.Thornthwaite also published and republished the world climate classification in 1931 and1948.
+It was first published by Russian German climatologist Wladimir Koppen in 1884, with several later modifications republished in 1918 and 1936 Where as C.W.Thornthwaite also published and republished the world climate classification in 1931 and 1948.
 The detail description is given below.